The flight to Lukla is considered one of the most dangerous and flights in the world.

 So with nothing else to do, we sat and waited….and waited.

 Read all our tips to Trekking Everest Base Camp

 Round one had made it through and round two was flying out mere minutes after the planes arrived.
-We were scheduled for wave three.
-If the weather holds off we would be back to Kathmandu by the end of the day.
+Would round three be a go?
+If the weather held off we would be back to Kathmandu by the end of the day.

-Two planes came in one after another and as quickly as the passengers were filing off, we were filing on.
+Two more planes came in from Kathmandu one after another and as quickly as the passengers were filing off, we were filing on.
 We had barely enough time to strap in to one of the 14 seats on the tiny plane before the pilot took off.

-The takeoff from Lukla is terrifying.
+The takeoff from Lukla airport is terrifying.
 The short runway plunges into a deep valley surrounded by the Himalayas.
 I couldn’t look out the window for fear that we fall off the end of the airstrip before getting liftoff.